The Killer (2024 film)

-The Killer is a 2024 American action thriller film directed by John Woo.
-It is a remake of Woo's 1989 film.
-The film stars Nathalie Emmanuel, Omar Sy, Sam Worthington, Diana Silvers, Eric Cantona, and Saïd Taghmaoui.
+The Killer is a 2024 American action thriller film directed by John Woo, a remake of his 1989 Hong Kong film.
+The film stars Nathalie Emmanuel, Omar Sy, Sam Worthington, Diana Silvers, Eric Cantona, Tchéky Karyo and Saïd Taghmaoui.
+It centers on a professional contract killer who refuses to murder a blind woman on the orders of her handler, leading to a confrontation with old colleagues and a determined detective.